-At the beginning of the year, a town hall meeting with the President is being conducted.
+During the first quarter of the year, a town hall meeting with the President is being conducted.
 During the said meeting, the employees may ask questions or share their suggestions or concerns which may be addressed in future policies of the Bank.

 The Bank is committed to promote a work environment that fosters diversity and equality, where everyone receives fair and equal treatment, equal rights, and opportunities regardless of gender, ethnicity, race, age, religion, sexual orientation, and disability.
 Instead, it seeks the best talents who are selected, engaged, compensated, and promoted, as the case may be, based on merit and performance.
-As of December 31, 2023, the Bank's total employees are comprising of 28 male and 21 female.
+As of 31 December 2024, the Bank's total employees are comprising of 26 male and 23 female.